 Anthony Grosso, Owner, Grosso Properties

-When looking for a realtor to rent your property or to use when buying an investment property, the best thing to do is flat out ask them how many properties they own.
+When looking for a real estate agent to rent your property or to use when buying an investment property, the best thing to do is flat out ask them how many properties they own.
 You want to make sure you’re working with someone who physically owns rental properties, not just sells them.
-That one question will knock out about 70% of realtors.
+That one question will knock out about 70% of real estate agents.
 Most agents that do rentals are new to real estate, and their brokers recommend rentals because they’re quicker and less knowledge is needed to rent than to purchase.
 It’s a hit and run transaction for them, but you’re the one stuck with a bad tenant.

 3. Find Someone With Local Experience In The Property Type You Want